medialab/casanova/README.md

     name = row[name_pos] # it's better to cache your pos outside the loop name = row[reader.pos.name] # this works, but is slower

-  # Intersted in a single column?
+  # Interested in a single column?
   for name in reader.cells('name'):
     print(name)